 Yet when we live our lives aligned with our values and our purpose, we stay on track to get the life we want.
 You might not even know exactly what it is—but this inner compass will get you there.

-I started following, really following my inner compass a little over a year ago and my life totally began to change.
+I started following, really following my inner compass a few years ago and my life totally began to change.

 In the past, I had tried to but I always felt constrained by what I thought others would think.
 There were parts of my life I absolutely loved but I still felt mostly unhappy for a long long time.

 When I started listening the part of me that was saying yes to things I couldn’t believe I was saying yes to things began to change.
 Instead of hiding who I was, I started writing about it and owning it.
 Who I was on the outside began to match who I was on the inside.